Skip to main content

 BMI or comorbidity threshold not met

 Most plans require BMI ≥30, or ≥27 with a weight-related condition (hypertension, sleep apnea, prediabetes, dyslipidemia).
-Lysco matches your clinical notes to the plan’s exact criteria.
+Upload your clinical notes and Lysco matches them against the criteria your denial letter cites.

 Weight-loss use not covered